chollinger93/reddit-ml-analysis/README.md

 A Apache Beam / Google Data Flow pipeline reads the data from GCS, applies the Cloud Vision API for image label detection and writes the results back to BigQuery.

+A separate Beam pipeline, written in Java, can be used to stream messages directly to BigQuery from PubSUb without parsing the data using ML.

 This is a work-in progress project for my [blog](https://otter-in-a-suit.com/blog).

 ### Prerequisites